ALL OUR BOARD ARE TRACEABLE TO ARDUINO ITALY, WITH THE BARCODE/ITALIAN SERIAL NUMBER.

 The power pins are as follows:

-The maximum length and width of the Arduino Due PCB are 4 and 2.1 inches respectively, with the USB connectors and power jack extending beyond the former dimension.
-Three screw holes allow the board to be attached to a surface or case.
+The maximum length and width of the Motor Shield PCB are 2.7 and 2.1 inches respectively.
+Four screw holes allow the board to be attached to a surface or case.
 Note that the distance between digital pins 7 and 8 is 160 mil (0.16"), not an even multiple of the 100 mil spacing of the other pins.